Approval and accreditation

 Interested in becoming an approved ADR body?

-Since October 2015 traders, who enter into an unresolved dispute with a consumer, have been required to give the consumer the details of an appropriate alternative dispute resolution (ADR) body and to indicate whether they are willing to use them or not.
+Since October 2015 traders, who have an unresolved dispute with a consumer, have been required, to give the consumer the details of an Approved Alternative Dispute Resolution (ADR) body and to indicate whether they are willing to use them or not.

-Bodies seeking approval, to operate in regulated sectors, will have to make an application to a different UK competent authorities.
+Bodies seeking approval to operate in regulated sectors will have to make an application to the appropriate competent authority.
 In the UK these are as follows:

 - Civil Aviation Authority